SPINAL CORD INJURY & SSD BENEFITS

 These doctors are paid by the government and work for DDS, the state agency who makes decisions in all Social Security cases.
 The SSA will take the medical opinion of these doctors into account too.
 Likewise, if they need more information, they may send you to a medical exam.
 Learn what to expect at SSA’s doctor exam.

 The SSA will also consider descriptions of your symptoms from your family and friends.
 Find out what types of evidence the SSA must consider.
-For example, your family member could write a statement about your spinal cord injury and how it prevents you from doing your daily activities.
+For example, your family member could write a statement about how your spinal cord injury prevents you from doing your daily activities.
 Find out how RFC combines with age to eliminate work.

 MEDICAL EVIDENCE WINS BENEFITS IN SPINAL CORD INJURY CASES

-Medical evidence is the most important thing you need to prove that you should be paid SSD benefits.
+Medical evidence proves you should be paid SSD benefits.
 If you need a medical opinion in your case, then make an appointment with your doctor.
 Ask your doctor to provide their medical opinion to the SSA about your ability to work.
 Your doctor can also order tests, like an MRI or CT scan, that prove your spinal cord injury.
 This evidence wins your case.

 However, what happens if you don’t have a treating doctor?
 Don’t worry.
 If you can’t afford to see a doctor, then you still have options.